PlayForm/Localize/README.md

 1. (Optionally) Install all necessary dependencies and peer dependencies
 2. (Also optionally) Update your `astro.config.*` file to apply this integration

-To install `InlangAstro`, run the following from your project directory and follow the prompts:
+To install `Localize`, run the following from your project directory and follow the prompts:

 Using NPM: